AjabNauman958/Data-Engineering-Projects/README.md

 ## About Me

 I am a Data Engineer with a strong foundation in Python, SQL, and big data technologies.
 I specialize in crafting efficient ETL workflows, managing cloud-based data solutions, and leveraging data for impactful decision-making.
-My experience spans across AWS, Azure, and modern data engineering tools.
+My experience spans AWS, Azure, and modern data engineering tools.

 ## Expertise